 Now that we're done with preparations, let's add some data and then train the first model.
 We'll capture everything with DVC, including the input dataset and model metrics.

 $ dvc get https://github.com/iterative/dataset-registry \ tutorial/ver/data.zip $ unzip -q data.zip $ rm -f data.zip

-dvc getcan download any data artifact tracked in a DVC repository, using the appropriate remote storage.
+dvc getcan download any file or directory tracked in a DVC repository (and stored remotely).
 It's like

 wget, but for DVC or Git repos.
 In this case we use our dataset registry repo as the data source (refer to Data Registries for more info.)

 This command downloads and extracts our raw dataset, consisting of 1000 labeled images for training and 800 labeled images for validation.
 In total, it's a 43 MB dataset, with a directory structure like this: